-(5) Except for an OL applicant, does not own real farm property or who, directly or through interests in family farm entities owns real farm property, the aggregate acreage of which does not exceed 30 percent of the median acreage of the farms in the county where the property is located.
-If the farm is located in more than one county, the median farm acreage of the county where the applicant's residence is located will be used in the calculation.
-If the applicant's residence is not located on the farm or if the applicant is an entity, the median farm acreage of the county where the county where the major portion of the farm is located will be used.
-The median county farm acreage will be determined from the most recent Census of Agriculture;
+(5) Except for an OL applicant, does not own real farm property or who, directly or through interests in family farm entities owns real farm property, the aggregate acreage of --which does not exceed 30 percent of the average acreage of the farms in the county where the property is located.
+If the farm is located in more than one county, the average farm acreage of the county where the applicant's residence is located will be used in the calculation.
+If the applicant's residence is not located on the farm or if the applicant is an entity, the average farm acreage of the county where the major portion of the farm is located will be used.
+The average county farm acreage will be determined from the most recent Census of Agriculture;